rogerHuntGauntlet/Second-Brain/Innovation Ethics/proposal/Final_Draft/o3try.md

  Hansen, M. T. (1999).
 The search-transfer problem: The role of weak ties in sharing knowledge across organization subunits. *Administrative Science Quarterly, 44*(1), 82–111.
 Focusing on the dynamics of knowledge transfer within organizations, this paper highlights the crucial role that weak ties play in diffusing information across different subunits.
 Hansen's findings illustrate how informal networks and peripheral contacts can significantly contribute to problem-solving and spur innovative practices.

- Johnson, P. (2024).
-Algorithmic management in platform organizations. *Academy of Management Journal, 67*(1), 142–168.
-This article investigates the impact of algorithmic management on work processes in platform organizations.
-Johnson critically examines how algorithm-driven decision-making reshapes employee autonomy and managerial practices, offering insights into the double-edged effects of relying on automated systems for organizational control.

  Kellogg, K. C., Valentine, M., & Christin, A. (2020).
 Algorithms at work: The new contested terrain of control. *Academy of Management Annals, 14*(1), 366–410.
 This paper delves into the contested role of algorithms in modern workplaces.
 By analyzing how algorithmic systems act as instruments of control, the authors discuss their implications for employee discretion and the organizational balance between efficiency and creative decision-making.